Honor the Boycott of WENDY’S fast food chain until they sign on to CIW’s Fair Food Program.

 - Deliver a letter to your Wendy’s store manager

 - Tweet: Show your support for the national @Wendys boycott by taking to social media!

 “I pledge to boycott @Wendys until the final fast food holdout joins @FairFoodProgram! bit.ly/boycott-wendys #BoycottWendys”

-- Look for tomatoes with the Fair Food Program label and purchase those.
+- Look for products with the Fair Food Program label and purchase those.
 Then tell the store manager that you are pleased they carry FFP tomatoes.

 - Report back to us when you have taken action!

 - Wendy’s Has Chosen Public Relations Over Human Rights